 The Residual Polar Caps (NPRC and SPRC) are the topmost polar deposits composed of the brightest and freshest ice that survives the summer sublimation of the seasonal caps each year.
 They are fundamentally different at each cap, with the NPRC being composed primarily of water ice and the SPRC of CO2 ice.

 The water ice NPRC [Kieffer et al. 1976], is darker than what would be expected from observations of ice sheets on Earth.
 Such a lower albedo could be caused by dust contamination or by larger ice grains.
 Spectroscopic observations by Langevin et al., [2005] showed that the NPRC ice is made up of large, dust-free ice grains.
 Fresh ice typically has a smaller grain size, and grains sinter into larger grains with time [Eluszkiewicz, 1993].
 The presence of large grains in the NPRC ice thus implies that old ice is being exposed during the summer, which would mean that the cap is currently undergoing a net loss of material.
-At large scales of ~100 km, the NPRC looks smooth, however at scales of tens of meters it has a homogenous pitted texture observable only at high resolution (Figure 1.2b, [Thomas et al. 2000]).
+At large scales of ~100 km, the NPRC looks smooth, however at scales of tens of meters it has a homogenous pitted texture (Figure 1.2b, [Thomas et al. 2000]).

 The NPRC is commonly interpreted as the uppermost layer and current site of formation of the NPLD; however, in some areas it is observed to drape over NPLD layers exposed in the upper sections of troughs that dissect the polar deposits [Tanaka et al. 2008].
 Although Tanaka [2005] inferred an upper age limit of 8.7 Kyr, corresponding to a decrease in north polar insolation that began ~20 Kyr ago as a result of changes in Mars’ argument of perihelion [Montmessin et al. 2007], other studies of the evolution of craters on the NPRC have concluded that it is an equilibrium surface and cannot be characterized by a single age [Galla et al., 2008], although it may have been entirely resurfaced only about 1.5 Kyr ago [Landis et al., 2016].